lostman7/D-Ai-Chat/README.md

 - **Floating memory** – Maintained in JavaScript with an approximate byte budget.
 - **Long-term memory** – All turns are persisted in the browser’s IndexedDB (`chatDatabase.messages`).
 Archived messages are labelled in the UI and remain searchable.
 - **RAG snapshots** – Chat and arena transcripts are mirrored into IndexedDB (`chatDatabase.rag-logs`), every 30-message chunk is checkpointed with a timestamped record, and the arena auto-saves its running debate every two minutes so the retrieval layer and the `rag/` workspace always have fresh logs.
 On load SAM hydrates the floating buffer with those archived slices before you even send the first prompt, and you can tap **Load RAG archives** in the drawer at any time to pull the latest snapshots and any manifest-listed files under `rag/` (watch the new header pill flip to "RAG: Loaded" when synchronization completes).
-- **Configuration** – Saved in `localStorage` under the `sam-config` key.
+- **Configuration** – Saved in persistent storage under the `sam-config` key (browser `localStorage` or the standalone shell’s store).
-- **Pinned turns** – Stored in `localStorage` under `sam-pinned-messages` so your curated floating context survives reloads.
+- **Pinned turns** – Stored alongside configuration data under `sam-pinned-messages` so your curated floating context survives reloads.
 - **Run logs** – Captured in IndexedDB (`chatDatabase.sam-logs`) and exportable from **Debug & Logs**; downloads land in the repository’s `logs/` folder by default.

-> ⚠️ All data stays in your browser.
-Clearing site data or switching browsers will reset the memories unless you export them first.
+> ⚠️ All data stays on your machine.
+In the browser, clearing site data or switching browsers resets memories unless you export them first.
+The standalone shell keeps its state in Electron’s `userData` directory.

 See [`rag/README.md`](rag/README.md) for tips on inspecting and reusing the automatically captured RAG bundles.